Harm reduction advice for people who use drugs during Coronavirus (COVID-19) pandemic

 Drug market changes

 - It is safer not to use drugs during this time.
-If people choose to, we ask that they are extra cautious and keep market changes in mind
+If people choose to, we ask that they are extra cautious.
+See our overdose advise here

-- You can't be sure of the contents of illict drugs or non-prescribed tablets
+- You can't be sure of the contents of illict drugs or non-prescribed tablets.
+Learn more here

 - Using alternatives to what you would normally use or using new types drugs can increase your risk of overdose